 3. Drive Social Sharing Moments with Visuals Like Stunt Barmen

-In the age of social media, stunts and rare videos get the most attention.
+In the age of social media videos, stunts and cool tricks get the most attention.
 If you want people to know your bar is in their neck of the woods, this is a good strategy.

 One example is to get your barmen to perform some mixing stunts with their drinks.
 No, it doesn’t have to be a complicated stunt.
 Hilarious stunts work just as well.
 The idea is to get shareable moments, and get these videos posted to your bar’s social media.